miking-lang/syncon/syncon-parser/README.md

 ------

-Finally, you can specify that a given syncon cannot be the direct child of another with a `forbid` declaration:
+You can also specify that a given syncon cannot be the direct child of another with a `forbid` declaration:

 ```
 syncon list: Exp =